Creator for indoor maps

 This article introduces concepts and tools that apply to Azure Maps Creator.
 We recommend that you read this article before you begin to use the Azure Maps Creator API and SDK.

-You can use Creator to develop applications with map features based on indoor map data.
+You can use Creator to develop applications with map features that are based on indoor map data.
 This article describes the process of uploading, converting, creating, and using your map data.
-The entire workflow is illustrated in the diagram below.
+Typically, the workflow is completed by two different personas with distinct areas of expertise and responsibility:

-To use Creator services (Preview), Azure Maps Creator must be created in an Azure Maps account.
-For information on how to create Azure Maps Creator in Azure Maps, see Manage Azure Maps Creator.
+To use Creator services, Azure Maps Creator must be created in an Azure Maps account.
+For information about how to create Azure Maps Creator in Azure Maps, see Manage Azure Maps Creator.

 Upload a Drawing package

-Creator (Preview) collects indoor map data by converting an uploaded Drawing package.
+Creator collects indoor map data by converting an uploaded Drawing package.
 The Drawing package represents a constructed or remodeled facility.
-For information on Drawing package requirements, see Drawing package requirements.
+For information about Drawing package requirements, see Drawing package requirements.

-Use the Azure Maps Data (Preview) Upload API to upload a Drawing package.
-Upon a successful upload, the Data Upload API will return a user data identifier (
+Use the Azure Maps Data Upload API to upload a Drawing package.
+After the Drawing packing is uploaded, the Data Upload API returns a user data identifier (

-udid will be used in the next step to convert the uploaded package into indoor map data.
+udid can then be used to convert the uploaded package into indoor map data.

 Convert a Drawing package